Molaison/MantaID/readme.md

 curl -X GET "http://164.92.98.237/MantaIDapi/ID_Search?ID={ID of interest}&SearchMode={mode}" -H "accept: */*"
 ```

 You can also perform it in R with the `GET` method.
-The result can be retrieved as a data frame, containing matched databases, by running the script below in R.
+The result can be retrieved as a dataframe, containing matched databases, by running the script below in R.

 ```R
 install.packages("httr","jsonlite")